IGLADI/DankDevHub/README.md

 2. **Install Dependencies:**

-    - If you are using PowerShell, you can execute `dependencies.ps1` as an administrator to install all required dependencies, if you have not already scripts turned on please run `set-executionpolicy remotesigned` in PowerShell as an administrator.
+    - If you are using PowerShell, you can execute `dependencies.ps1` as an administrator to install all required dependencies, if you have not already scripts turned on please run `set-executionpolicy Bypass` in PowerShell as an administrator.

     _OR_